 The number of customer service software providers seems to grow daily.
 With so many options, it can be challenging to know how to choose the best customer service software for your business needs.

 The best way to start is by clearly defining your needs and the outcomes you’re looking for.
 Are you trying to get a handle on your email support and share responsibilities among multiple customer service agents?
 You might need a ticketing system or shared inbox.
 Do you want to understand if your support interactions are improving customer satisfaction?
-You probably need a customer feedback tool.
+You probably need a customer feedback analytics tool.

 Let’s take a look at the categories of customer service tools and a few top options for each one: